jryans/debug-info-issues/basic/symbolic-pointer-arg/coverage.md

 * Symbolic pointer arguments in function calls

-Results appear to be INCORRECT as of tool ea8585fe
+Results appear to be correct as of tool d7061204